Florida Building Contractor License

 Part 2 of Trade Exam | This is an open book test with 50 questions which also lasts 4 hours and 45 minutes (afternoon session).
 The subjects involved are Construction Methods, Materials, Tools, and Equipment; Safety; and Reading Plans and Specifications.

 Business and Finance Exam

-This is a separate test which lasts 6.5 hours, and contains 120 questions.
+This is a separate test that lasts 6.5 hours and contains 120 questions.
 Some of the subjects included in this test are: Establishing the Contracting Business, Managing Administrative Duties, Managing Trade Operations, Conducting Accounting Functions, Managing Human Resources, and complying with Government Regulations.

 Florida Building Contractor Classes